Welcome to today's edition of the Rush 24-7 podcast.

 This is from Mark Tapscott.

-And he's gone through the same numbers here that I just shared with you, and he said, Look, before Republicans get too happy about seeing the Democrats' abysmal failure, I suggest the root of these numbers isn't simply a dissatisfaction with policy failures, but rather an indication of a deeper disappointment born of the widespread failure of big government.
+And he said, look, before Republicans get too happy about seeing the Democrats' abysmal failure, I suggest the root of these numbers isn't simply a dissatisfaction with policy failures, but rather an indication of a deeper disappointment born of the widespread failure of big government.

-We have created a federal leviathan that promises to deliver something for Everybody, with its regulations and taxation directly or directing virtually every corner of daily life.
+We have created a federal leviathan that promises to deliver something for everybody with its regulations and taxation directly or directing virtually every corner of daily life.

 There is no way that government can do that, so failures are inevitable.